-STATUS Menu Pages Parameter Status Description STATUS CONN Valid communication exists between this Stage 64 and other S6L devices on the network STATUS ERR No communication exists between this Stage 64 and othe S6L devices on the network NETWORK 10 Current network speed is 10mbit/second LINK SPEED 100 Current network speed is 100mbit/second 1000 Current network speed is 1000mbit/second PORT COPPER RJ45 Network port is the active audio network port FURI OPTICAL The fiber-optic Network port is the active audio network port FAN SPEED <n> RPM</n> Internal fan speed in revolutions per minute HW MONITOR TEMP 1 <n> c</n> PSU 1 temperature in Celsius TEMP 2 <n> c</n> PSU 2 temperature Celsius FIRMWARE Board 1 Firmware Version Current firmware version for AVB Network card Board 2 Firmware Version Current firmware version for AVB Network card
+STATUS Menu Pages Parameter Status Description NETWORK STATUS CONN Valid communication exists between this Stage 64 and other S6L devices on the network ERR No communication exists between this Stage 64 and other S6L devices on the network LINK SPEED 10 Current network speed is 10mbit/second 100 Current network speed is 100mbit/second 1000 Current network speed is 1000mbit/second PORT COPPER RJ45 Network port is the active audio network port OPTICAL The fiber-optic Network port is the active audio network port HW MONITOR FAN SPEED <n> RPM</n> Internal fan speed in revolutions per minute TEMP 1 <n> c</n> PSU 1 temperature in Celsius TEMP 2 <n> c</n> PSU 2 temperature Celsius FIRMWARE Board 1 Firmware Version Current firmware version for AVB Network card Board 2 Firmware Version Current firmware version for AVB Network card

-Using MADI Outs on Stage 64 and Stage 32
+Using MADI Outs on Stage 64, Stage 48, and Stage 32

-The two MADI Out connectors on the Stage 64, and the single MADI Out on Stage 32, provide fixed one-for-one digital splits of input channels from the corresponding unit (up to 64 input channels from Stage 64, and up to 32 from Stage 32) at a 48 or 96 kHz sample rate.
+The two MADI Out connectors on the Stage 64, and the single MADI Out on Stage 32, provide fixed one-for-one digital splits of input channels from the corresponding unit (up to 64 input channels from Stage 64, up to 48 on Stage 48, and up to 32 from Stage 32) at a 48 or 96 kHz sample rate.
 These let you connect an external MADI device such as a Pro Tools | HD MADI without needing to configure the VENUE software Patchbay.
 You can enable and disable the MADI Outs on a per Stage unit basis.